6 min read

 Pru Layton, Senior Trainer at george james ltd.

-Prepare for price
+Preparing for price objections

-Preparing for the price objection is fundamental – because you know it’s likely to come up.
+Preparing for the price objection is fundamental – because you know it’s going to come up.
 It’s all about understanding what your customer values, so you can redirect your sales conversations to meet their expectations.

-So when you prepare for the price objection, make sure you ask yourself:
+When you prepare for the price objection, make sure you ask yourself:

 • What questions could I ask to uncover what my customer values beyond price?